ARCAD-Software/microservices-vscode/docs/code-similarity-principles.md

 The Code Similarity process requires the following parameters to be specified:

-- **Minimum Percentage of Matching**: Specifies the threshold for how much code needs to match.
+- **Minimum Percentage of Matching**: specifies the threshold for how much code needs to match.
-- **Minimum Number of Components**: Sets the minimum number of code components that must be similar for a match to be considered.
+- **Minimum Number of Components**: sets the minimum number of code components that must be similar for a match to be considered.

 > **Reference**
-> For more information about these parameters, refer to the [Launching Code Similarity Analysis](analyze-code.md) section.
+> For more information about these parameters, refer to the [Launching Code Similarity Analysis](analyze-code.md) documentation.

 This approach ensures a thorough and accurate identification of similar code across the entire repository.